Top places to see Koalas on the Great Ocean Road

 Are binoculars essential?

-Helpful but optional—some koalas sit only a few metres above ground.
+Helpful but optional—some koalas sit only a few meters above ground.

 What if I find an injured animal?